Skip to main content

 }

-This component prints the block attributes via the props passed as a parameter.
+This component logs the block attributes to the console via the attributes prop passed through the props parameter.

 import CoreCode from './CoreCode';